Olympus E-M10 III vs Canon 80D

-If the count of individual advantages (bullet points above) is taken as a guide, the 80D is the clear winner of the contest (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 80D emerges as the winner of the match-up (14 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Olympus E-M10 III vs Canon 80D

 This is where reviews by experts come in.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).